TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::

-To conclude, one non-Grasple exercise
+To conclude, one non-Grasple exercise.

 ::::::{exercise}
 :label: Exc:EigenValues:EigenvaluesInverse